 What to see and visit in Almogía?
-One afternoon visiting and strolling through the streets of Almogía we discovered some streets embellished by flowers and beautiful views from the Torre de la Vela.
+Our first adventure visiting and strolling through the streets of Almogía we discovered some streets embellished by flowers and beautiful views from the Torre de la Vela.

 Monuments and places of interest in Almogía